WAcry/icecream-csharp/README.md

 Java or C# because of the way the language is designed.
 In this case I believe `obj.ic()` is more elegant than `ic(obj)`.
 You can easily add them and remove them all with `Replace All` in your IDE.

+However, if you really want to use the traditional way, you can still do it with `ic(obj)`.
+You need to `using static icecream.IceCreamTraditional;` first.

 Usually, you don't need to add a label to the output because the context information is already enough.
 While, you can still add an optional label to the output by passing a string as `.ic(label)` like the first example.